 Joining a community garden is good for your health, your spirit, and your community.
 Community gardeners eat healthier diets, with freshly grown, pesticide-free produce; they get exercise and spend more time outdoors; and they make lifelong friendships.

 Community Gardens of Tucson has 3’ x 20’ garden plots available throughout the Tucson community.
 Some of our gardens have accessible and raised bed plots.
 If you are interested in joining, please locate a garden on our map where you would like to have a plot and contact the site coordinator for that garden.
-The site coordinator will provide a tour of the garden, an orientation packet, and will collect your garden fees (or you can submit them via Paypal).
 Or you can send us an email at firstname.lastname@example.org and we will provide you with additional information.

 Garden fees are $18 per month per garden plot.
 Fees are due twice a year, October 1st and April 1st.
 They cover your plot, the irrigation system and all water costs, and a shed full of tools for your use.
-We do our best to organize monthly garden education sessions with a Master Gardener or other educator.
 Plot sharing is a great way to reduce costs and labor and to make a new buddy.
 Reduced fee garden plots are available for low-income gardeners in the form of scholarships.
 Please notify the site coordinator if you are interested in applying for a reduced fee.

 Become a New Member:

 If you have recently signed up to garden at one of our sites, welcome!
-We encourage you to look through the materials in the new-member-packet-2016 .
+We encourage you to look through the materials in the new member packet .
 The packet includes information on plot preparation and planting (new-member-guide-2016), a copy of CGT’s 12monthplantingguide (what to plant when), as well as plot user and tiller agreements (individual files below).

-All new members (gardeners) must review and sign the plot-user-2016 and chipper-tiller-2016 agreements.
+All new members (gardeners) must review and sign the plot user agreement and chipper-tiller-2016 agreements.
 Payment and required documentation must be received before a new member can begin gardening.
-In addition, certain gardens require specific paperwork to be completed.

 Before applying for a scholarship, please consider a plot share.
 Many gardeners share their plots with a friend (or a soon to become friend) as a means to offset their expenses – both financial and labor – and because it’s fun to have a gardening buddy.
 As anyone who has gardened in a 60 square foot plot can tell you, when harvest time comes, you will have more produce than you can handle.
 Contact CGT admin and we will find you a plot-mate at the garden of your choice.